A coupled rate-dependent/rate-independent system for adhesive contact in Kirchhoff-Love plates: Semistable Energetic solutions for the damped and undamped 3D adhesive contact systems

-\begin{remark} \upshape We point out that condition \eqref{assCD} is equivalent to the classical symmetry conditions required also in \cite[(2.4)]{FreParRouZan11}.
-In other words, all four equalities in \eqref{assCD} are either equal to--or can be directly deduced from--the properties in \cite[(2.4)]{FreParRouZan11}. \end{remark}\EEE \begin{remark} \upshape While the existence result for the (damped) adhesive contact system from \cite{RosThoBRI-INERTIA} applies to the case in which also a surface traction force $g $ is applied to the Neumann part of the boundary, here we will confine the discussion to the case in which only a volume force is applied.
+The existence of a square root for the positive definite, symmetric fourth order tensor $\FF$ is found again by exploiting the spectral properties of the corresponding $\R^{3^2\times 3^2}$ matrix.
+After diagonal transform, for this matrix the entries of its square root matrix are found by taking the square root of the eigenvalues.
+This also yields \eqref{ass-U2}, since, as already mentioned, the constants $C_{\FF}^1,C_{\FF}^2$ are bounds for the smallest, resp.\ largest, eigenvalue of $\FF$. \end{remark} \EEE \begin{remark} \upshape While the existence result for the (damped) adhesive contact system from \cite{RosThoBRI-INERTIA} applies to the case in which also a surface traction force $g $ is applied to the Neumann part of the boundary, here we will confine the discussion to the case in which only a volume force is applied.
 This restriction is in view of the dimensional reduction analysis, since a spatial rescaling of $g $ would involve additional technical difficulties.

 The time regularity of $f$ and $w$ ensures that the partial time derivative of the driving energy functional $\calE$ from \eqref{bulk-surface-contribution} is well defined and satisfies estimate \eqref{Gronwall-estimate} below.
 We could weaken conditions \eqref{assRegf} and \eqref{hyp-w} if we rewrote the terms involving the power $\partial_t \calE$ of the external forces in a suitable way, \RCO cf.\ Remark \ref{rmk:suitable-way} ahead. \EEE \end{remark}